jiancg/jiancg/README.md

 # Hey, I'm Jason 😼!

 I’m a third-year Computer Science student at McMaster University, passionate about full-stack and iOS development.
-Welcome to my GitHub profile!

 When I'm not busy smashing my keyboard I like to:
 - throw around heavy circles at the gym